sagemath/sagewiki_to_gh-2022-10-10/daysff/mw.md

 ==== p-descent in char p ====

- * Ulmer: An example of determining whether known points generate the whole MW group.
+ * Ulmer: An example of determining whether known points generate the whole MW group.  [[attachment:p-descent-experiments.txt | description and code here]]